 Digitization of data and information is becoming commonplace in many businesses.
 While the primary benefits of digitization may be paperwork reduction, many other benefits result.
-Going digital allows greater access to information that was previously unattainable or too difficult and time consuming to pursue.
-This can significantly reduce administrative overhead associated with document archive and retrieval, and greatly improve flow of information.
+Going digital allows greater access to information that was previously unattainable or too difficult and time-consuming to pursue.
+This can significantly reduce administrative overhead associated with document archive and retrieval, and greatly improve the flow of information.
 Results include improved customer satisfaction and greater operational efficiency.

 Consider, for example, how modern medical facilities store patient records and communicate the information to the patients.
-In recent history, hospital staff attending to patients (MDs, RNs, MTs, etc.) manually wrote notes to record patient interactions, such as treatment administered, medication given, vital signs observed, lab test results, etc. This information was later entered into a local computer database, which was accessible to medical and administrative staff with the requisite permissions.
+In recent history, hospital staff attending to patients (MDs, RNs, MTs, etc.) manually wrote notes to record patient interactions, such as treatment administered, medication is given, vital signs observed, lab test results, etc. This information was later entered into a local computer database, which was accessible to medical and administrative staff with the requisite permissions.
 Data review was typically limited to a daily review of the prior day’s results, in support of updating the treatment plan.
-Information delivered to the patient was limited to a few comments from the attending medical staff, with little to no communication offered to the patient regarding the data and information collected and analyzed.
+The information delivered to the patient was limited to a few comments from the attending medical staff, with little to no communication offered to the patient regarding the data and information collected and analyzed.
 Without the same information available to the patient as was available to the medical staff, the patient’s ability to participate in decisions about treatment was severely restricted.
-Much has changed with application of new technology.
+Much has changed with the application of new technology.

 With more modern medical information systems, medical staff enters the data and information into the database directly at the time and location where the information is collected, consuming no more time than it previously took to record notes manually.
 There is no need for additional administrative time spent translating notes into data entry at the expense of time spent away from attending to patients.
 This improved practice allows medical staff more time attending to patients and less time spent on data entry.
 Utilizing IoT, some of the data is directly transferred from the recording device to the database, with no human intervention required.
-This not only saves time, but also reduces incidence of data entry errors.
+This not only saves time but also reduces the incidence of data entry errors.

 Analysis of the data is automated, for example plotting trends of vital signs, blood test results, etc. The patient can go online and review status and results, which prepares her/him for informed communications with the medical staff.
 The result is a more engaged patient/provider relationship, greater customer satisfaction, and no doubt a higher rate of quality service delivery.

-Similar benefits arising from digitization and automation in the medical industry are available to any industry where data and information is necessary for business workflow.
+Similar benefits arising from digitization and automation in the medical industry are available to any industry where data and information are necessary for business workflow.
 Systems are scalable, so you only need to invest in the level of technology that optimizes the ROI on your IT investment.
-A qualified IT MSP can help you assess the potential value of a converting from paper to digital workflows, or upgrading your existing digital workflows.
+A qualified IT MSP can help you assess the potential value of converting from paper to digital workflows, or upgrading your existing digital workflows.

 Computer Based Training (CBT)

 Employees must have sufficient knowledge and skills to effectively perform for their company.
 Training is often necessary for the employee to achieve a level of productivity in a reasonable time frame.
 Often, classical classroom type training is expensive to deploy.
 Fortunately, a wide range of subjects can be successfully taught via computer based training (CBT), where the student can attend remotely, even from his normal work location.
-CBT can typically be deployed at a fraction of the cost of conventional classroom based training, allowing companies to reduce their training budget or achieve greater results for the same budget.
+CBT can typically be deployed at a fraction of the cost of conventional classroom-based training, allowing companies to reduce their training budget or achieve greater results for the same budget.
 The end result is cost efficient production efficiency improvement.